Ventriculoperitoneal shunt - discharge

 When Your Child Was in the Hospital

 Your child had a cut (skin incision) and a small hole drilled through the skull.
-A small cut was also made in the belly.
+A small cut was also made in the skin and muscles of the belly.
 A valve was placed underneath the skin behind the ear or at the back of the head.
 A tube (catheter) was placed into the brain to bring the fluid to the valve.
 Another tube was connected to the valve and threaded underneath the skin down into your child's belly or elsewhere, like around the lung or in the heart.

 What to Expect at Home